metropolregion-rhein-neckar/tivigi/README.md

 - The folders *olVectorLayerStyling*, *treeUtil* and *util* contain "helper" functions and classes which are used by the components and directives.

 - The file *components.scss* contains some standard Tivigi style definitions.
 The suffix "SCSS" means that the file is not standard CSS, but a form of extended CSS (with additional syntax features) that is compiled to normal CSS by the build tools.
+SCSS is an extension of normal CSS in the same way as TypeScript is an extension of JavaScript: Every valid CSS file is also a valid SCSS file, but SCSS files can have additional elements that are *not* part of the standard CSS specification.

 In addition to *components.scss*, most Tivigi components have their own SCSS style files that define styles which only apply to the respective component. *components.scss* contains "general" style defintions which apply to multiple components, or to standard HTML classes which are not part of a Tivigi Vue.js component.

 - The *shims-\*.d.ts* files are required by the TypeScript compiler.
 The inform the compiler about the existence of various JavaScript modules it would otherwise not know about.